AqwamCreates/DataPredict/docs/API/Optimizers/Momentum.md

 ### setDecayRate()

 ```
-Momentum:setDecayRate(DecayRate: number)
+Momentum:setDecayRate(decayRate: number)
 ```

 #### Parameters:

-* DecayRate: The value that controls the rate of decay.
+* decayRate: The value that controls the rate of decay.

 ### reset()